 As export templates for Android, Godot needs release and debug APKs that were compiled against the same version/commit as the editor.
 If you are using official binaries for the editor, make sure to install the matching export templates, or to build your own from the same version.

-When exporting your game, Godot opens the APK, changes a few things inside, adds your file and spits it back.
-It’s really handy! (and required some reverse engineering of the format).
+When exporting your game, Godot opens the APK, changes a few things inside and adds your files.

 Installing the templates¶

 The newly-compiled templates (android_debug.apk and android_release.apk) must be copied to Godot’s templates folder with their respective names.
 The templates folder can be located in:

 However, if you are writing your custom modules or custom C++ code, you might instead want to configure your APKs as custom export templates here:

 You don’t even need to copy them, you can just reference the resulting

 file in the